 Two are better than one when it comes to eliminating a mountain of debt.

-Couples often have trouble managing money-related problems, and debt is one of the toughest.
-The Knot and WeddingWire released their 2019 Global Weddings Report and found that 28 percent of U.S. couples reported going into debt paying for their wedding.
+Have you been struggling to pay off debt as a couple?
+Many couples have trouble managing money-related problems, and debt is one of the toughest.
+WeddingWire released their 2020 Global Weddings Report and found that 32 percent of U.S. couples reported going into debt paying for their wedding.

 Couples’ debt doesn’t just involve weddings though.
 It could be money owed from before the relationship, such as student loans, credit card bills, or auto loans.
 It could also have been created together, like with a mortgage, installment loans, medical bills, or back taxes.